 What is prenatal physiotherapy?

-The aim of prenatal physiotherapy is to give pregnant women the keys to preparing for childbirth.
+The aim of prenatal physiotherapy is to help pregnant women prepare for childbirth.
 The exercises practiced during a prenatal physiotherapy session help you to move your body during pregnancy, to relax, to breathe well during contractions and to push.
 During these sessions, the pelvis, abdomen and perineum are stimulated to facilitate childbirth.
 It also helps to maintain physical activity during pregnancy.

 What are the benefits of prenatal physiotherapy?

-Prenatal physiotherapy has many benefits for women about to give birth!
+Prenatal physiotherapy has many benefits for women who are about to give birth!

-Prenatal physiotherapy helps pregnant women to relax, and all the benefits it brings are also felt by the fetus she's carrying!
+Prenatal physiotherapy helps pregnant women to relax, and all the benefits are also felt by the fetus she's carrying!
 A plus for the baby!

 The primary benefit of prenatal physiotherapy is that the pregnant woman is accompanied by a health professional during a period of great change.
 The aim is not only to relax the pregnant woman during her pregnancy, but also to better prepare her body for childbirth, particularly her pelvis and perineum.
 This not only makes childbirth easier for the woman and her health-care team, but also anticipates and limits the deleterious effects of pregnancy that can occur in the post-partum period.
 Re-education of the perineum is much easier.
-What's more, as the pregnant woman feels physically prepared for childbirth, she is often mentally more ready too, since she knows that the risks of complications during and after delivery are reduced.
-Prenatal physiotherapy can also help identify pathologies such as incontinence (urine leakage), as well as treating pain in the pubis and/or sacrum.
+What's more, as pregnant women feel physically prepared for childbirth, they are often also mentally more ready, since they know that the risks of complications during and after delivery are reduced.
+Prenatal physiotherapy can also be used to identify pathologies such as incontinence (urine leakage), as well as to treat pain in the pubis and/or sacrum.

 A couple's prenatal physiotherapy session involves both parents in the pregnancy and birth.
 This often creates complicity, dialogue, empathy and involvement within the couple.
 The person who is not carrying the baby can thus better understand the pregnancy and be more present for the pregnant person.